 The gastroesophageal junction is the area where the esophagus meets the stomach.
 The location of the tumour relative to this area is important because tumours that start completely within the esophagus (above the junction) or just slightly below the junction, are called esophageal tumours.
 Those that start below the junction and are entirely within the stomach are called gastric tumours.

-Why is this important?
-Esophageal and gastric tumours are treated differently and have different prognosis.
+Esophageal and gastric tumours are treated differently and have different prognoses.
 Talk to your doctor about the location of your tumour and the treatment options available.

 In the esophagus, a margin is any tissue that was cut by the surgeon in order to remove the tumour from your body.
 The types of margins present will depend on the type of procedure that was performed.

-In resection specimens where an entire segment of esophagus has been removed, the margins will include:
+For esophagectomy specimens where an entire segment of the esophagus has been removed, the margins will include:

 If you received treatment (either chemotherapy or radiation therapy) for your cancer prior to the tumour being removed, your pathologist will examine all of the tissue submitted to see how much of the tumour is still alive (viable).